-THE EFFECT REVISED FLOOD MAPS HAVE ON EXISTING STRUCTURES
+THE EFFECTS REVISED FLOOD MAPS HAVE ON EXISTING STRUCTURES

-When new flood maps are proposed, there is usually a period of at least six months between the time the proposed maps are made available to the public and the date when they go into effect.
+When new flood maps are proposed, there is usually a period of 12 or more months between the time the proposed maps are made available to the public and the date when they go into effect.
 You and your insurance agent can use this time to decide what strategy will result in the lowest rates for the same amount coverage or even an increased amount of coverage.